-The senior team currently play in the Welsh National Premier League, for the forthcoming season their home kit has been kindly sponsored by "Jones-Roberts Brothers" and the away kit by "Baker scaffolding".
+The senior teams currently play in the Welsh National Premier League and Reserve divisions and for the forthcoming season, their home and away kits kit has been kindly sponsored by Apollo Taxis.
 Pen-y-cae has also had a long history with youth football and continues to encourage growth within the youth sections.

-Pen-y-cae Football Club is committed to raising the standards of youth football development and the safety of players who participate within organized activities for there enjoyment.
-We place a high value on commitment to the club and in that ethos progress our growth through positive encouragement to players, managers and committee members alike.
+Pen-y-cae Football Club is committed to raising the standards of youth football development and the safety of players who participate in organized activities for their enjoyment.
+We place a high value on the commitment to the club and in that ethos progress our growth through positive encouragement to players, managers and committee members alike.
 As a team, we maintain the need to develop a comprehensive format of procedures to enable the club to provide young people and players with opportunities to develop their sportsmanship qualities, football skills and sense of community and team spirit.
 Whilst we acknowledge the main aim of our club is to promote football within the village of Pen-y-cae, we also realise that legislation dictates how and in what way we promote and direct our activities.
 Our policy document is therefore an ongoing process and hopefully will continue to be developed, reviewed and revised on a regular basis.
-We as a club hope our policy will provide parents with a greater understanding of our commitment to engaging young people of all ages in a sense of being, self worth and team spirit.
+We as a club hope our policy will provide parents with a greater understanding of our commitment to engaging young people of all ages in a sense of being, self-worth and team spirit.